Reduce Your Summer Electric Bill

 Compact fluorescent (CFL) bulbs use about 25 percent of the electricity used by traditional incandescent bulbs, but create the same amount of light.
 They also last ten times longer, on average.

 LEDs and CFL bulbs create very little heat compared to incandescent bulbs, reducing the amount of work required of your air conditioner.

 Because they contain small amounts of mercury, used CFL bulbs should be recycled.
-The Hoosiers Care Website offers more information on CFL bulb disposal and how to properly clean up a broken CFL bulb.
+The Indiana Department of Environmental Management (IDEM) offers more information on CFL bulb disposal and how to properly clean up a broken CFL bulb.

 Make sure the attic, all exterior walls and floors are properly insulated, along with basements or crawl spaces (if you have them).